UsmanHashimov/Project-with-CQRS/README.md

-# Project-with-CQRS
-if you have any ideas to project, tell me :D
+# If you have any ideas to project, tell me :D